 You also need to look at the blood work for any glucose dysfunctions, anemias, hormonal imbalances, inflammation, chronic infections, etc.

 If you see ADD/ADHD symptoms in your child, I would run these tests on them as well.
 I would also go gluten free and even grain free as well.
 I highly recommend that you also read the book Grain Brain by neurologist Dr. David Perlmutter for more details on how gluten and grains affect brain function.

 I would also seek the help of a doctor trained in functional medicine and functional neurology.
 He or she can assess any neurological imbalances as well, and prescribe specific neurological rehabilitation exercises to help with brain integration.

-Dr Kirk Gair was trained in functional medicine by Dr. Datis Kharrazian, author of the popular book Why Do I Still Have Thyroid Symptoms?
+Dr. Gair was trained in functional medicine by Dr. Datis Kharrazian, author of the popular book Why Do I Still Have Thyroid Symptoms?
 When My Lab Tests Are Normal, who was his classmate and friend since chiropractic school.
 Prior to becoming a doctor, he was a middle school and high school teacher, had suffered with A.D.D. and undiagnosed Hashimoto’s since childhood, and finally overcame them with the techniques he learned from Dr Kharrazian.
-Dr Gair has been in private practice in So.
+Dr. Gair has been in private practice in So.
 California since 1999, where in addition to functional medicine and chiropractic he also specializes in advanced cold laser therapies for injuries, and treats many college and professional athletes.
-He has a facebook page at www.facebook.com/thyroidinfo and also www.laserchiropractic.net
+He has a facebook page at www.facebook.com/thyroidinfo and website www.laserchiropractic.net.